envoyproxy/katacoda-scenarios/getting-started/step1.md

 ## Listeners

 The beginning of the configuration defines the *Listeners*.
-A listener is the networking configuration, such as IP address and Ports, that Envoy listens for requests.
+A listener is the networking configuration, such as IP address and Ports, that Envoy listens to for requests.
 Envoy runs inside of a Docker Container meaning it needs to listen on the IP address **0.0.0.0**.
 In this case, Envoy will listen on port **10000**.

 Below is the configuration to define this setup.
 Copy the snippet to the editor.